jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 #### `SEND_ERROR_EMAIL_NOTIFICATIONS` → `Boolean`

-Indicates if Logger will send an error email notification if any internal exceptions occur.
+Indicates if Nebula Logger will send an error email notification if any internal exceptions occur.
 Controlled by the custom metadata record `LoggerParameter.SendErrorEmailNotifications`, or `true` as the default

 #### `SYSTEM_DEBUG_MESSAGE_FORMAT` → `String`